 Cotton growers paid $8.40 per acre for their planting seed.
 In 2004, 10 pounds of BtRR cotton seed cost $14.90 and growers paid an additional tech fee of $3.82 per pound, bringing the total cost for planting seed to $53.10 per acre.

-Kenaf growers pay $40.00-$60.00/acre for 20 lbs. of seed for fiber/wood plant spacing's.
-One buyer in Indiana pays $00.34/lb. for fiber and with yields of 5 tons/acre that is a return of $3,400.00/acre minus expenses.
+Kenaf growers pay $60.00/acre for 20 lbs. of seed for fiber/wood/seed for certain varieties.
+One buyer/manufacturer in Indiana pays $00.34/lb. for fiber and with yields of 5 tons/acre (or more) that is a return of $3,400.00/acre minus expenses.

 Now is the time for investors to look into and plan for the emerging markets in the USA kenaf industries.